Celebrating Fifteen Years Online.

 Electrical System Considerations

 This is contrary to the way nearly all engines are wired.
 Typically, engines make use of the engine block as a mutual ground for all engine wiring.
 Also, the starter will typically be grounded to the engine, as will the alternator.
-And typically the engine is in some way grounded to the hull, possibly via the coolant water, or possibly via a water lubed shaft tube, etc.
+And typically the engine is in some way grounded to the hull, possibly via the coolant water, or possibly via a water lubed shaft tube, or the engine mounts, or even a direct bonding wire, etc.

-At the very least, all AC power coming aboard a metal boat should be passed through a marine quality isolation transformer, and the wiring attached per manufacturer recommendations.
-Other "black box" devices should be avoided, including "zinc savers" or impressed current systems, etc. On a military vessel, commercial vessel, or large crewed yacht where these systems can be continuously monitored, those "active" protection schemes may have some merit.
-However on a small yacht, which may spend long periods with no-one aboard but which may still be plugged into shore power, an "active" system will not be attended to with any regularity, and could easily develop a fault that could cause rapid and considerable damage.
+Other "black box" devices should be avoided, including "zinc savers" or impressed current systems, etc. On a military vessel, commercial vessel, or large crewed yacht where these systems can be continuously monitored, such "active" protection schemes may have some merit.
+However on a small yacht, which may spend long periods with no-one aboard but which may still be plugged into shore power, an "active" system will not be attended to with any regularity, and could easily fail and develop a fault that could potentially cause rapid corrosion, resulting in considerable damage.

 General Rules For Preventing Galvanic Corrosion: